killmur/Pool-Club-App/README.md

 ## 🧠 Notes

-Developed and maintained by the current club captain.
+Developed and maintained by Killian Murnane, current Captain of the UL Pool Club as of 2025.

 For questions or contributions, please contact the captain or open a GitHub issue (if you have access).